It is the introduction of liquids to clean the colon through the anus.

 - Elimination of old toxic waste and heavy metals adhering to the intestinal wall.

-- Improving the function of the immune system.
+- We are improving the function of the immune system.

-Bowel enemas are a natural therapy modality used as a natural health procedure for many years.
+Bowel enemas are a natural therapy modality used for many years as a natural health procedure.

 Coffee enemas are used to detoxify a person’s liver.

-The reason for this is because coffee increases the purgative action of the liver and gallbladder to better remove waste from the body.
+This is because coffee increases the purgative action of the liver and gallbladder to remove waste from the body better.

 Stimulation of the duct that connects the sigmoid colon and the liver causes less reabsorption of waste from feces into the circulation, thus expelling more toxins.